What’s the most generous country on earth?

 It turns out that Indonesia, Australia, and New Zealand all rank higher overall on Gallup’s Civic Engagement Index, which tracks the above three variables.
 Worldwide, the U.S. comes in fourth, though other places where people are obviously struggling, including Myanmar and Kenya, make the top 10 list.

 “Americans are very generous by all the metrics,” says Jon Clifton, a global managing partner at Gallup.
-“But I think we have to hammer home the point that what these data show is that
+“But I think we have to hammer home the point that what these data show is that you don’t have to be rich to give back.

 Gallup’s results are based on interviews of 153,000 people across 146 countries with at least 1,000 folks per locale responding.
 The group has been measuring similar sentiment annually for more than a decade, after it became clear that economic indicators like gross domestic product aren’t the best indicator of community well-being.
 “GDP can increase, but it doesn’t mean people’s lives are getting better,” says Clifton.

 On the flip side, plenty of behavioral research shows that people who act selflessly often report feeling happier.
 The correlation works for donating money or time to cause groups, or just randomly doing a good deed for someone.
-Worldwide, people still have ways to go with all of these activities: Gallup’s data shows that four in 10 people typically help strangers in a given month, while about three in ten donate to charity, and two in ten volunteer.
+Worldwide, people still have a ways to go with all of these activities: Gallup’s data shows that four in 10 people typically help strangers in a given month, while about three in 10 donate to charity, and two in 10 volunteer.

 Americans act more selflessly than that.
 By Gallup’s findings 72% reported helping strangers during the month they were interviewed, while 61% donated and 39% volunteered.
 To calculate it’s overall generosity index, Gallup compared how often individuals participated in each of these positive acts, and compared that frequency between places.